YanbinLin94/A-Q-learning-approach-to-optimize-a-simplified-microgrid/README.md

 # A-single-Q-learning-agent-to-optimize-a-simplified-microgrid
 This code provides a single Q learning agent to optimize a simplified microgrid (energy arbitrage) setup.
 The reference paper below describes a recent work of aggregating multiple learning agents for microgrid energy optimization during extreme weather events, which is more complicated than what you can observe from this code.
-The paper can be seen in this link: [Yanbin 2023.pdf](https://github.com/YanbinLin94/A-single-Q-learning-agent-to-optimize-a-simplified-microgrid/files/14817612/Yanbin.2023.pdf)
+The paper can be seen in this link: [Aggregating_Learning_Agents_for_Microgrid_Energy_Scheduling_During_Extreme_Weather_Events.pdf](https://github.com/YanbinLin94/A-single-Q-learning-agent-to-optimize-a-simplified-microgrid/files/14817710/Aggregating_Learning_Agents_for_Microgrid_Energy_Scheduling_During_Extreme_Weather_Events.pdf)

 This code is provided for academic training, supported by the NSF CyberTraining project.
 Algorithm explanation and simulation case studies are discussed in the lecture notes.